naps62/naps62.github.io/content/posts/2020-06-15-focused-writing-in-vim/index.md

 So here's the gist of what I achieved (or a video right below, showcasing the final thing).
 Running `:Focus` on Vim does a bunch of different things:

-* Center & focus the 80-wide lines of content;
+- Center & focus the 80-wide lines of content;
-* Increase the font size... a lot;
+- Increase the font size... a lot;
-* Hide away all the visual noise (statusbars, line numbers, autocomplete, window manager, and so on);
+- Hide away all the visual noise (statusbars, line numbers, autocomplete, window manager, and so on);
-* Disable editor features targeted at programming (looking at you, autocomplete);
+- Disable editor features targeted at programming (looking at you, autocomplete);
-* *Maybe* have a Table of Contents on the left side, for easy navigation on long posts.
+- _Maybe_ have a Table of Contents on the left side, for easy navigation on long posts.

-{{ yt(id="8dLIDBKkbCI") }}
+{{ youtube(id="8dLIDBKkbCI") }}

 All of this is achieved with a few existing vim plugins, all tied together in a single `Focus()` function.
 There's also some bits that need to go beyond Vim, such as increasing font size, for instance.